-The Fort Vermilion area is a diverse region that covers more than 87,000 square kilometers – roughly 12% of Alberta’s land mass.
+The area encompassed by the Fort Vermilion School Division is a diverse region that covers more than 87,000 square kilometers – roughly 12% of Alberta’s land mass!
 The area boasts a fascinating mix of cultures that includes Beaver, Dene and Cree First Nations, along with a strong Mennonite community of German heritage.
-Although many people have been born and raised in our northern communities, seasonal industries result in increased community residents at certain times of the year, especially the winter months.
+Although many people have been born and raised in our northern communities, seasonal industries result in population increases at certain times of the year, especially in the winter months.

-There are several primary industries in the Fort Vermilion area: oil and gas, forestry and agriculture.
-Fort Vermilion’s priorities are shifting to focus and embrace new economic goals: value-added processing and manufacturing, ecotourism and the strengthening of small businesses to provide a wider range of goods and services to the region.
+There are several primary industries in the area: oil and gas, forestry and agriculture.
+Regional priorities are shifting to focus and embrace new economic goals: value-added processing and manufacturing, ecotourism and the strengthening of small businesses to provide a wider range of goods and services to the region.

-As for things to do, you’ll find no shortage of activities right outside your door.
+You’ll find no shortage of activities right outside your door!
 There’s untouched wilderness to explore, lakes and rivers to fish, and a rich historical past to discover.
 In the summer you’ll have endless hours of sunlight to play, while the winter months bring out dazzling displays you'll never forget such as the magnificent Northern Lights.

 Cross-country ski on the beautiful Rocky Lane Ski Trails beside the Ponton River, Far North Nordic ski club also has trails at the Fox Haven Golf Course near High Level.
 The recently opened Mackenzie Ski Hill offers fantastic downhill skiing near La Crete.